ctc-uci/find-your-anchor-frontend/README.md

 The configuration for husky is in the `.husky` directory, located in the root of the project.
 Learn more about husky [here](https://typicode.github.io/husky/).

-## Learn More about Create React App and React
+## Learn more about Node and ExpressJS

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn about Node [here](https://nodejs.org/en/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn about express, check out the this express tutorial [here](https://www.tutorialspoint.com/nodejs/nodejs_express_framework.htm).